diversen/error/README.md

 ### Override views

-If you copy your error/views to templates/your_template/ then you can override your view files (403.inc, 404.inc)
+If you copy your error/views/* to templates/your_template/ then you override your view files (403.inc, 404.inc)